anderssv/the-example/doc/tttd.md

 ---

+> I am an independent consultant, and would love to help your team get better at continuous delivery.
+Reach out at [anders.sveen@mikill.no](mailto:anders.sveen@mikill.no) or go to [https://www.mikill.no](https://www.mikill.no) to see more about my work.

+The details of this are a bit subtle, but I know it raises the level for tests and maintenance in the long run.
+It reduces irrelevant failures in tests and makes re-factoring easier.

 > ✅ Testing Through The Domain was kind of a joke name because it was a bit hard to pronounce.
 It stuck for now. 😄

-The details of this are a bit subtle, but I know it raises the level for tests and maintenance in the long run.
-It reduces irrelevant failures in tests and makes re-factoring easier.
 To try and explain the concept, I categorize tests into two categories:

 - Data oriented tests — Sets up the expected data and verifies the state in storage is correct afterward.